jmonlong/sQTLseekeR/README.md

 sQTLseekeR
 ==========

 sQTLseekeR is a R package to detect spicing QTLs (sQTLs), which are variants associated with change in the splicing pattern of a gene.
-Splicing patterns are modeled by the relative expression of the transcripts of a gene.
+Splicing patterns are modeled by the relative expression of the transcriptsof a gene.

 For more information about the method and performance see article :
 Monlong, J. et al. Identification of genetic variants associated with alternative splicing using sQTLseekeR.
 Nat.
 Commun.
 5:4698 doi: [10.1038/ncomms5698](http://www.nature.com/ncomms/2014/140820/ncomms5698/full/ncomms5698.html) (2014).

-[TOC]

 ### Installation

 To install the latest development version: `devtools::install_github("jmonlong/sQTLseekeR")`.

 This requires `devtools` package (more information [here](https://github.com/hadley/devtools)) which can be installed with `install.packages("devtools")`.

 ### Analysis steps